understrap/understrap/README.md

 Starter Theme + HTML Framework = Wordpress Theme Framework =
 The _s theme is a good starting point to develope a Wordpress theme.
-But it is "just" a raw starter sheme.
+But it is "just" a raw starter theme.
 Means it outputs all the Wordpress stuff correctly but without any layout or design.
 Why don´t add a well known and supported layout framework to have a solid, clean and responsive foundation?
-Thats where Bootstrap comes in
+Thats where Bootstrap comes in.

 Confused by all the CSS and SCSS files?
 =